danhiel/Greed-Dice-Game/README.md

 ## My Solution

-We can take the greedy approach and calculate the largest point as we iterate through the the dices.
+We can take the greedy approach and calculate the largest point as we iterate through the dices.
 This gives us a worst time complexity of O(n).

 ## My Questions